punkave/jquery-selective/README.md

 A `change` event is triggered on the element when the user adds or removes an item.
 This may be combined with `$element.selective('get')` to update other elements on the fly. `change` events may also bubble up from sub-elements if you are using [extra fields](#extra-fields-the-job-title-example), but this can be a good thing.

+An `afterSet` event is triggered on the element in two situations:

+1. When initialization is complete.
+2. When you use the "set" command (see "Setting the Selection").

+This event is not triggered until it is safe to use the "get" command.
+In particular, if the data provided includes only values and not labels, the source will be successfully invoked to merge labels into the data before this event is triggered.

+You can also pass an `afterSet` callback function as part of your options object.
+This function receives no arguments.

+Both the event and the callback are guaranteed not be invoked until "next tick."
+That is, your call to the "set" command or to initialize the element will always return first.

 ### Removing Choices With Strikethrough

 By default, when the user removes one of their choices made so far, it disappears from that list.
 If you set the `strikethrough` option to `true`, any options removed are ~~struck through~~ instead.
 The user can click the `remove` link again to change their mind.
 Deleted options still are not returned by the `get` command, unless the `removed` option is passed to the `get` command as described below.